vxnuaj/awesome-neural-networks/02-neural-networks/README.md

 ### the backpropagation

+> [!NOTE]
+> *We'll be going pretty heavy into calculus and linear algebra here.
+It's
+> important to understand the mathematical foundations, at least that is if you
+> truly want to become knowledgeable in deep learning.*
+>
+>*If you know the first principles, you'll know how to build creatively from them,
+> to build novel ideas.*
+>
+> *Andrej Karparthy put out a more thorough rationale of why you should become a "backprop ninja", read it [here](https://karpathy.medium.com/yes-you-should-understand-backprop-e2f06eab496b)*

 Just as prior, backpropagation involes the calculation of the gradients of the loss, $L(\hat{Y}, Y)$, with respect to the given parameters, in this case being $W_1$, $B_1$, $W_2$, and $B_2$.

 > [!NOTE]